The holidays are catching ground so don’t get caught off guard-save on new dining furniture now!

 Materials like plastic might be okay for a short term table solution, but wood is the material of choice for those who enjoy enduring, American made quality.
 The tables we offer are the perfect solution for anyone who is looking for a beautiful piece of furniture made with quality and care.
 Each piece is carefully crafted in Vermont by skilled local woodworkers who have been crafting this beautiful, top quality furniture for decades.

 Cherry is our customer’s favorite, but we can also build your new wood table out of Maple, Oak, or Walnut.
 Start browsing through our handcrafted selection and find a table you love today.
 Our wood tables are 100% American made, further reflecting traditional American values, and adding a lifetime of value to your purchase.
 Feel good knowing that by eating your dinner at an American made table, a talented woodworker is able to put dinner on the table for his family too!

 Selecting the Right Dining Table Shape for your Home Décor

-With our fall dining sale just around the corner, I figured what better time to talk about dining tables!
+With the holidays around the corner (can you believe it?)
+I figured what better time to talk about dining tables!
 We have all of these shapes and sizes, but how does that apply to your dining space?
 What will look best in your room and will you be able to accommodate the right amount of guests?
-I’ll admit, it can get a little confusing trying to guess what kind of table is best for your situation.
+There’s lots to consider when considering the right dining table shapre, and I’ll admit, it can get a little confusing trying to guess what kind of table is best for your situation.
 Hopefully this post can help to remove some of the mystery about what you’re getting when you order one of our fine, hardwood dining tables.

 Rectangular Dining Tables